folio-org/mod-graphql/create-schemas/README.md

 As a result, each module whose name is specified in the configuration file appears as a directory of that name within the current working directory, each such module containing only a `ramls` directory, and that directory containing its contents as of the specified release as modified by the specified overlays.

-Two command-line options are recognised, together with their negations:
+Three command-line options are recognised, together with their negations:

 * `--fetch`/`--no-fetch` (off by default): if true, force a re-fetch of the modules' RAML and JSON Schema files; otherwise, these files are fetched only if not already present.

+* `--rewrite`/`--no-rewrite` (off by default): if true, then the JSON Schemas will be rewritten but the overlays not applied.
+This results in JSON Schemas that are semantically equivalent to those in the released modules, but with the format canonicalised.

-* `--overlay`/`--no-overlay` (on by default): if true, then the overlays specified in the configuration file are applied; otherwise they are not.
-This can be useful in combination with `--fetch` to obtain a virgin set of RAMLs and JSON Schemas.
+* `--overlay`/`--no-overlay` (on by default): if true, then the overlays specified in the configuration file are applied; otherwise they are not. `--no-overlay` can be useful in combination with `--fetch` to obtain a virgin set of RAMLs and JSON Schemas.

 ## Using the resulting RAMLs and JSON Schemas